Query syntax

 [AS] alias

-The UNNEST operator takes an array and returns a table, with one row for each element in the array.
-For input arrays of most element types, the output of UNNEST generally has one column.
-ARRAYS with these element types return multiple columns:
+The UNNEST operator takes an array and returns a table with one row for each element in the array.
+The output of UNNEST is one value table column.
+For these ARRAY element types, SELECT * against the value table column returns multiple columns:

 • STRUCT